MosiSimProv/SimProvWeb/README.rst

 SimProvWeb
 ==========

+This repository contains all the necessary files for the SimProv webinterface.

+The complete quickstart guide for SimProv can be found under https://simprov.readthedocs.io/en/latest/user/quickstart.html.

 Features
 --------
 - User-friendly web interface for exploring the captured provenance graph, enabling researchers to visualize and analyze the history of their simulation studies.